Toysoft/OpenGD77-/docs/OpenGD77_User_Guide.md

 #### VFO Quick Menu

 Pressing the **Orange** button on the top of the radio in VFO mode displays the Quick menu for the VFO screen.
 Currently this has five options.

+Note.
+The Baofeng RD-5R does not have an Orange button.
+On this radio press and hold the orange coloured MR/VFO button to enter the Quick menu

 ##### VFO selection A or B